madeindjs/sentryo/README.md

 - GET </> to print this readme
 - GET </vehicles/> to list vehicles in database
 - GET </vehicles/:id> to show a vehicle
+- GET </starships/> to list starships in database
+- GET </starships/:id> to show a starship

 Some concerns about somes choice during development: